acumos/acumos-onnx-client/docs/tutorial/index.rst

 To on-board by web the super_resolution model in Acumos platform, follow the next step :

-First you have to dump the super_resolution model locally:
+First you have to dump the super_resolution model locally :

 .. code:: bash